HotKenDogOfficele/Install-RAGEPluginHook-on-linux/README.md

 Follow the screen for RAGEPluginHook.

 TIP: Do not load the LSPDFR plugin in first time, most of the time the game freeze.
-After you do you LSPDFR sync or create a character, you can turn the Plugin on.
+After you do you LSPDFR sync && create a character, you can turn the Plugin on.

 # Troubleschoot

-(This is not real error codes)
+**(This is not real error codes)**

 ERROR 1; The .asi do not work.

-FIX; Install OPENIV. and you need to download the ASI packet on openiv.
-(Later on, i make also step tot step plan for that)
+FIX: Install OPENIV. after that you need to download the ASI packet on openiv.
+(Comming soon how install OpenIV)

 ERROR 2; I get missing or corrupt .dll

-FIX; Check again that you use the good winetrick (2.2 and 5.6)
+FIX; Check again that you paste full command from winetrick

 ERROR 3; RAGEPluginHook says launching game, but that game is not starting up or Rockstar Game Launcher

-FIX; You separate the Rockstar Game Launcher wine prefix and the RAGEPluginHook wine prefix.
+FIX; Most likely you separate the Rockstar Game Launcher wine prefix and the RAGEPluginHook wine prefix.
 You need to have the same wine prefix in the; Game Options

 ERROR 4; My settings do not save

-FIX; Go to ~/Games/RockstarAndRAGEPluginHook/drive_c/users/(you name)/Documents/Rockstar Games/GTA V/Settings.xml and change their you settings OR You have enabled auto settings in RPH
+FIX; Go to ~/Games/RockstarAndRAGEPluginHook/drive_c/users/(you name)/Documents/Rockstar Games/GTA V/Settings.xml and change their you settings OR You have enabled auto settings in RAGEPluginHook

-ERROR 5; I get after 4.7 follow error; winetricks verb 'arial' is already installed in '/home/administrator/Games/RockstarAndRAGEPluginHook'
+ERROR 5; I get in the installer follow error; winetricks verb 'arial' is already installed in '~/Games/RockstarAndRAGEPluginHook'

-FIX; You installed arail or corefront on step 2.2, That is not recommended.
+FIX; You installed arial or corefront in the first winetrick command, That is not recommended.

 For other error, you make a Issue in github